Sylvexia/personal_research/10-15 Personal Research.md

 				- `store-constants-to-file`
 					- Constants will be stored on a binary file instead of be embedded into the `model.so` when compiling a big model.
 		- offset
-			- memory offset from the base address of the global buffer
+			- memory offset from the base address of the global buffer?
 			- `memref.reinterprete_cast`:
 				- https://discourse.llvm.org/t/question-about-memref-reinterpret-casts-offset/76082
 		- alignment